App version: 0.1.0

 Special Considerations for Financing a Tiny Home

-RV insurance, construction insurance, or homeowner’s insurance
+• RV insurance, construction insurance, or homeowners insurance

 If you decide that a personal loan is the right financing option for your tiny home, comparing personal loan interest rates is easy and convenient with Lantern by SoFi.
-All you have to do is fill out one simple form and you can explore offers from multiple lenders in order to choose the one that’s best for you.
-Check out personal loan rates today with Lantern and see if you prequalify.
+All you have to do is fill out one simple form, and you can explore options from multiple lenders in order to choose the one that’s best for you.

 Frequently Asked Questions